eCom and SAMH ‘Work out’ a Behaviour Change Solution for Training

 To ensure the success of the project Mental Health Awareness training has been developed specifically for physical activity staff and volunteers to enable them to provide appropriate support to those experiencing mental health challenges.

 SAMH's ALBA project helps people start and continue to be active

-In addition, the ALBA project recognizes that many of us find it difficult to engage in physical activity and this is often hindered by our thoughts and feelings.
+In addition the ALBA project recognises that many of us find it difficult to engage in physical activity and this is often hindered by our thoughts and feelings.
 This is especially difficult for those with mental health problems and eLearning has been developed for physical activity staff and volunteers to support more people to start and continue to be active.
 The Supporting Behaviour Change training has been developed with Edinburgh Napier University and is provided through a blended learning policy of online learning as well as face-to-face sessions.

 eCom develops mental health eLearning and behaviour change training

 SAMH commissioned eCom to develop the mental health eLearning component of the ALBA project with training modules that not only address the immediate need of introducing leisure staff and volunteers to mental health awareness and CBA, but also allow maximum benefit from subsequent face-to-face workshop and ongoing support as well as shared learning through social media.